LoadingStill/Linux/README.md

             1. This command runs the file "get-distro-type.sh" and executes what ever that script is asking for.
         3. `./distros/debian-all.sh`
             1. This command runs the file "debian-all" in the file "/distros" and executes what ever that script is asking for.

-## Goals
-Be able to run get-distro-type.sh and have the version of Linux you are running and offer to install software for your system automatically, completely hands off.
-So when you return to your desktop, you have a completely set up desktop ready to go.